ajbrock/Neural-Photo-Editor/README.md

 ## Running the NPE
 First, download the pre-trained IAN_simple model [here](https://drive.google.com/file/d/0B3_iVBZsC4GGck5WWWc0R0dvT1U/view?usp=sharing).

-This is a slimmed-down version of the IAN without MDC or RGB-Beta blocks, which runs without lag on a laptop GPU with <1GB (GT730M).
+This is a slimmed-down version of the IAN without MDC or RGB-Beta blocks, which runs without lag on a laptop GPU with ~1GB of memory (GT730M).

 Then, run the command: